 15. Use better collaboration tools

 Integrated tools like Blink encourage effective teamwork because they put all of the resources employees need to collaborate in one place.
-There are information management tools, sharing tools, scheduling tools, project management tools, and admin tools in one place, so teams don’t have to waste a lot of time switching between platforms.
+There are information management tools, sharing tools, scheduling tools, team project and task management tools, and admin tools in one place, so teams don’t have to waste a lot of time switching between platforms.